iml130/sola/applications/docs/optimaflow/amr.md

 ## Managing Transport Orders

-Each Transport Order will traverse the following states:<!-- TODO: what do they mean? -->
+Each Transport Order will traverse the following states:

 1. kCreated: Transport Orders are created with the Material Flow and Task they are a part of.
    The creation is performed by the Material Flow Logical Agent.